-- linked to the dollar from [5% to 8.56%].
+linked to the dollar - from 5% to 8.56%.

-- linked to the Euro from [2.17%].

-- NIS not linked [5%-6%].
+NIS not linked 5%-5.6%.

-The borrowings from our banks are secured by specific liens on certain assets, by a first priority charge on the rest of our now-owned or after-acquired assets and by a fixed lien on goodwill (intangible assets) and insurance rights (rights to proceeds on insured assets in the event of damage).
-In addition, the agreements with our banks prohibit us from selling or otherwise transferring any assets except in the ordinary course of business or from placing a lien on our assets without the banks' consent.
+The loans from the banks are secured by specific liens on certain assets, by a first priority charge on the rest of our now-owned or after-acquired assets and by a fixed lien on goodwill (intangible assets) and insurance rights (rights to proceeds on insured assets in the event of damage).
+In addition, the agreements with the banks prohibit us from selling or otherwise transferring any assets except in the ordinary course of business or from placing a lien on our assets without the banks' consent.

 Bank Hapoalim and Bank Leumi require us to maintain a specific set of covenants each fiscal year.
 We are required to meet all of the following financial covenants: (i) maintaining adjusted shareholders' equity equal to the greater of \$4.5 million or 17% of our consolidated total assets; and (ii) a debt service ratio of 1.5.
 For this purpose, adjusted shareholders' equity excludes certain intangible and other assets.
 Debt service ratio is defined as the ratio of EBITDA to current maturities of long-term debt plus interest expenses.
-As of December 31, 2016, we were not in compliance with the covenants of debt service ratio of 1.5; however, the banks provided us with a waiver for this year with respect to these covenants.
+As of December 31, 2017, we were not in compliance with the covenants; however, one bank granted us a waiver for such non-compliance until the publication of the financial statements for December 31, 2018 and another bank granted us a waiver until the publication of the financial statements for June 30, 2018.
+As a result, long term bank loans in the amount of \$911,000 were reclassified from long term to short term, As of December 31, 2016, we were not in compliance with the covenants of debt service ratio of 1.5; however, the banks provided us with a waiver for this year with respect to these covenants.